-We’ve previously reviewed which foods you shouldn’t feed your dog, but there are many foods that are really beneficial to your pets.
-Here at James Wellbeloved we choose ingredients inspired by nature in our diets ensuring your pet receives all the nutrients they require to thrive.
+We’ve previously reviewed which foods you shouldn’t feed your dog, but there are many ‘human’ foods that are really beneficial to your pets.
+James Wellbeloved choose ingredients inspired by nature in our pet food, ensuring your pet receives all the nutrients they require to thrive.
 An example of one of these ingredients is carrots.
 Here at James Wellbeloved, we include carrots in a variety of our dry diets.

-Dietary fibre is essential for your dog to function normally – it helps to maintain a healthy intestinal tract, and is vital for good stool consistency.
-One of the signs of a Wellbeloved dog is good stool quality which is in turn linked to the quality ingredients we include.
+Dietary fibre is essential for your dog to function normally – it helps to maintain a healthy intestinal tract and is vital for good stool consistency.
+One of the signs of a Wellbeloved dog is good stool quality which is in turn linked to the quality ingredients we include in our dog food.

 Not only are carrots nutritionally good for your dog, but they can also benefit your dog’s health in another way.
 As carrots are a lovely, crunchy vegetable, if you give them to your dog in large pieces they will have to bite into them rather than swallowing them whole.
 This chewing mechanism helps clean your dog’s teeth and gums by removing residual food pieces and help clear plaque from tooth surfaces.
 Carrots can make great treats for your dog, due to their low-calorie content, especially if you need a larger quantity of treats when training.
 If you choose to do this, there are some important things you should remember: